obrianthe1st/scrapy-postgresql-template/README.md

 This project is a basic one that you can use to web scrape and store the data in your postgres db.
 The spiders are already setup for a basic tutorial, your job is to fill in the postgres details in the pipelines.py file.

+I use playwright to render js.

+As you

 ## Steps:

 1. Create a virutal environment